-WARNING: If you dump a database containing compressed tables with mysqldump, the dump file may contain CREATE TABLE statements that attempt to create compressed tables, or those using ROW\FORMAT=DYNAMIC in the new database.
-Therefore, be sure the new database is running the InnoDB storage engine, with the proper settings for innodb\file\format and innodb\file\per\table, if you want to have the tables re-created as they exist in the original database.
-Typically, when the mysqldump file is loaded, MySQL and InnoDB ignore CREATE TABLE options they do not recognize, and the table(s) are created in a format used by the running server.
+WARNING: If you dump a database containing compressed tables with mysqldump, the dump file may contain CREATE TABLE commands that attempt to create compressed tables, or those using ROW\FORMAT=DYNAMIC in the new database.
+Therefore, you should be sure the new database is running the InnoDB Plugin, with the proper settings for innodb\file\format and innodb\file\per\table, if you want to have the tables re-created as they exist in the original database.
+Typically, however, when the mysqldump file is loaded, MySQL and InnoDB will ignore CREATE TABLE options they do not recognize, and the table(s) will be created in a format used by the running server.

-WARNING: If you use MySQL replication, ensure all slaves are configured with the InnoDB storage engine, with the same settings for innodb\file\format and innodb\file\per\table.
-If you do not do so, and you create tables that require the new Barracuda file format, replication errors may occur.
-If a slave MySQL server is running an older version of MySQL, it ignores the CREATE TABLE options to create a compressed table or one with ROW\FORMAT=DYNAMIC, and creates the table uncompressed, with ROW\FORMAT=COMPACT.
+WARNING: If you use MySQL replication, you should be careful to ensure all slaves are configured with the InnoDB Plugin, with the same settings for innodb\file\format and innodb\file\per\table.
+If you do not do so, and you create tables that require the new "Barracuda" file format, replication errors may occur.
+If a slave MySQL server is running the built-in InnoDB, it will ignore the CREATE TABLE options to create a compressed table or one with ROW\FORMAT=DYNAMIC, and create the table uncompressed, with ROW\FORMAT=COMPACT.

-WARNING: Version 3.0 of InnoDB Hot Backup does not support the new Barracuda file format.
-Using InnoDB Hot Backup Version 3 to backup databases in this format causes unpredictable behavior.
-MySQL Enterprise Backup, the successor product to InnoDB Hot Backup, does support tables with the Barracuda file format.
-You can also back up such databases with mysqldump.
+WARNING: The current version of InnoDB Hot Backup does not support the new "Barracuda" file format.
+Using InnoDB Hot Backup Version 3 to backup databases in this format will cause unpredictable behavior.
+A future version of InnoDB Hot Backup will support databases used with the InnoDB Plugin.
+As an alternative, you may back up such databases with mysqldump.